Ausoni-Bokstedt duality for topological Hochschild homology: Gorenstein ascent

 The result now follows from Lemma \ref{lem:Gorascentlim}. \end{proof}

 To apply this, we first note that in characteristic $p$ the \pifinite\ condition is automatic when $\pi_*(S)$ is in a finite range of degrees.

-\begin{lemma} If $S\lra R\lra Q$ is a cofibre sequence of $k$-algebras, where $k$ is a field of characteristic $p>0$ and $\pi_*(S)$ is Noetherian and in a finite range of degrees, then the cofibre sequence is \pifinite . \end{lemma}
+\begin{lemma} Suppose $S\lra R\lra Q$ is a cofibre sequence, either connected and satisfying the hypotheses of Lemma \ref{lem:connSS} or coconnected and satisfying the hypotheses of Lemma \ref{lem:coconnSS}.
+Suppose in addition that the cofibre sequence is one of $k$-algebras, where $k$ is a field of characteristic $p>0$ and $\pi_*(S)$ is Noetherian and in a finite range of degrees, then the cofibre sequence is \pifinite . \end{lemma}

 \begin{proof} Using the spectral sequence of Lemma \ref{lem:connSS} or Lemma \ref{lem:coconnSS} as appropriate we see that if $x\in \pi_*(Q)$ survives to the $r$th page then $d_r(x^p)=0$, so that $x^p$ survives to the $(r+1)$st page.
 If $\pi_*(S)$ is in a finite range of degrees, the spectral sequence collapses at the $N$th stage for some $N$ and the $p^{N-1}$th powers of all elements survive, and therefore lie in the image of $\pi_*(R)\lra \pi_*(Q)$ so that the cofibration is \pifinite . \end{proof}